Man rams car into 2 Capitol police; 1 officer, driver killed

-WASHINGTON (AP) — A Capitol Police officer was killed Friday after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife.
+WASHINGTON (AP) — A Capitol Police officer has died after a man rammed a car into two officers at a barricade outside the U.S. Capitol and then emerged wielding a knife.
 It was the second line-of-duty death this year for a department still struggling to heal from the Jan.
 6 insurrection.

-Video shows the driver of the crashed car emerging with a knife in his hand and starting to run at the pair of officers, Capitol Police Acting Chief Yogananda Pittman told reporters.
+Video shows the driver of the crashed car emerging with a knife in his hand and starting to run at the pair of officers, Capitol Police Acting Chief Yogananda Pittman told reporters Friday.
 Authorities shot the suspect, who died at a hospital.

-Two law enforcement officials told The Associated Press that the suspect stabbed one of the officers.
-The officials spoke to AP were not authorized to publicly discuss the pending investigation and spoke on condition of anonymity.

 Police identified the slain officer as William “Billy” Evans, an 18-year veteran who was a member of the department’s first responders unit.

+Two law enforcement officials told The Associated Press that investigators initially believed the suspect stabbed one of the officers, but it was later unclear whether the knife actually made contact, in part because the vehicle struck the officers with such force.
+The officials were not authorized to publicly discuss the investigation and spoke on condition of anonymity.

-Authorities said that there wasn’t an ongoing threat and that the attack did not appear to be related to terrorism, though the Capitol was put on lockdown as a precaution.
+Authorities said there wasn’t an ongoing threat, though the Capitol was put on lockdown for a time as a precaution.
 There was also no immediate connection apparent between Friday’s crash and the Jan.
 6 riot.

 Pittman said the suspect did not appear to have been on the police’s radar.
 But the attack underscored that the building and campus — and the officers charged with protecting them — remain potential targets for violence.